rfperuch/bgpscanner/README.md

 For Ubuntu and Debian Based System

-First make sure you have git and meson installed (If not please install them)
+First make sure you have git and meson installed (if not please install them):

 ```bash
 $ sudo apt install git meson